Ricardoaar/Ricardoaar/README.md

 - 🌱 I’m currently learning on Platzi 💚

 - 😄 Alias: Run, Ricardo, Rich, Ri, **Captain Run** (I love this last one)

-- 🤔 I’m looking for help with Web development and Machine Learning 💻

 - 👯 I’m looking to collaborate on Web development 💻